 Antibodies used in immunoassays may cross-react with more than one single substance (the main target substance and some of its metabolites or a number of substances of the same class).
 The amplitude of the cross-reactivity is not homogeneous across the detectable substances.
 The resulting signal is therefore a cumulative value from all cross-reacting substances.
 In some cases, this can lead to positive results (according to a defined cut-off concentration) that cannot be confirmed by chromatographic methods (i.e. LC-MS/MS), which detect and quantify single substances with higher individual selectivity.
-The chromatographic methods are targeted methods that do not necessarily cover all metabolites of a given drug or even all possible drugs from a class, and does not sum up all concentrations of the detected substances.
-And even so, at similar detection limit to immunoassays, concentrations below this limit will not sum up to a detectable signal.
+The chromatographic methods are targeted methods that do not necessarily cover all metabolites of a given drug or even all possible drugs from a class, and does not sum up all concentrations below this limit will not sum up to a detectable signal.
 Negative immunoassays may be, in the same reasoning, due to the presence of a low cross-reacting substance, which does underestimate the real concentration.